Robert Fico: Croatian property

 In March 2025, Croatian media alleged Fico had purchased land in the coastal village of Ražanj and was planning to build a summer house there.
 Fico dismissed the allegation and said he would readily admit the claim if it were true since "hundreds of Slovak politicians, whether at the national, regional, or local level, own property there".

 In July, The Slovak Spectator wrote that a luxury two-story villa in Croatia, with a pool, sea view and reportedly valued over one million euros, was linked to Fico.
-The property is not registered under Fico’s name in the Croatian land registry.
+The property is not registered under Fico's name in the Croatian land registry.
 The property was initially registered to two young Slovak businessmen, Matej Gocník and Matúš Moravčík, both with tangential ties to Fico's political circle.
 Opposition leader and former Slovak prime minister Igor Matovič alleged that these individuals were "front men" for Fico and that Fico stayed there in 2024.
 In March, Slovak media had reported that Fico had telephoned the "real owner" to apologise for the "media circus" and to arrange a rental of the villa for his summer holiday.
 Local authorities reportedly confirmed that the property was not registered for legal rental.

 Election meddling accusation

 In July 2025, Fico accused the United Kingdom of "deliberate, intentional" interference in the 2023 Slovak parliamentary election.
 Fico alleged that the UK's Foreign Office, through a London-based media agency, secretly funded a campaign to pay influencers and activists.
 He claimed the campaign aimed to sway young voters in favour of the liberal opposition party, Progressive Slovakia (PS), and undermine his own party, Direction – Social Democracy.

 The allegations, stemming from an investigative report, resulted in the Slovak Foreign Ministry summoning the British Ambassador for an explanation.
-The UK government firmly rejected the accusation, asserting its activity was non-partisan and only intended to encourage democratic participation among young people.
+The UK government rejected the accusation, stating its activity was non-partisan and intended to encourage democratic participation among young people.

+Following the initial accusations in July 2025, the Slovak police launched an investigation into potential foreign interference based on a report by Declassified UK and the Prime Minister’s claims.
+In April 2026, the police rejected the case and halted the investigation.